abibou1/ai-powered-business-intelligence/README.md

 5. **Prepare your data:**
 	- Place your business data CSV file in the `data` directory (e.g., `data/sales_data.csv`).
-	- Place visualization images in the `visualization_img` directory.
+	- Place visualization images in the `images/visualization_img` directory.

 ### Running the App